-Symptoms typically include:
+Symptoms for females typically include:

-- discomfort after urination or ejaculation
+- discomfort during urination

-- discharge from the vagina or penis
+- abnormal discharge from the penis

 Doctors do not typically prescribe this treatment for trichomoniasis, and people should not use it as an alternative to antibiotics unless a doctor advises it.

 Nausea and vomiting are some possible side effects of antibiotic treatment for trichomoniasis.
 These are more